Drunk Driving May Have Led to Tractor Crash

 A drunk driver puts everyone on the road at risk, including himself.
 According to the Centers for Disease Control and Prevention, there are up to 36 deaths and 700 injuries every day in the U.S. due to motor vehicle crashes involving an alcohol-impaired driver.
 The CDC reports that in 2006, 13,470 people died in alcohol-impaired driving crashes.
 This comes to almost one-third of all U.S. traffic deaths.
 And in 2007, more than 1.4 million drivers were arrested for driving under the influence – but this is less than 1% of persons who admit to driving impaired each year.
 Male drivers and young people are especially likely to be involved.

 We encourage people to educate themselves on Oregon’s drunk driving laws, and our website contains information that can help.
-But when a drunk driver is involved, the law becomes very tricky, and you should contact an experienced Oregon injury attorney.
+But when a drunk driver is involved, the law becomes very tricky, and you should contact an experienced Portland accident attorney.